byronwall/weather-helper/README.md

 - Synchronized axis limits per metric across all charts
 - Preferences and other user specific data stored to local storage

+## Comments while building

+- Converting the data structure to a flat list of time + metric values was a good move.
+Made it way easier to filter and process.